 This recipe is actually part of a collaboration with a bunch of super talented bloggers, all organised by Nicolas from Blogtastic Food.
 Boy, am I glad he chose the no-churn ice cream them because this one will likely have a permanent place in our freezer from here on out.

-Click here to see the rest of the fabulous recipes from this collaboration or scroll to just above the recipe card.
+Click here to see the rest of the fabulous recipes from this collaboration or scroll to just below the recipe card.

 Ice cream without an Ice cream maker